 The fourth principle, give God an opportunity to work through other means.
-Verse 11, "But refuse the younger widows; for when they have begun to grow wanton against Christ, they desire to marry, having condemnation because they have cast off their first faith."
-If a younger lady enters this order of widows, and takes a vow to serve the Lord full-time - what happens later on when she gets the urge to remarry?

-Suddenly she's forced to choose between serving Jesus, and following the natural and healthy desire of being a wife.
+Verse 11, ^{5:11} "But refuse the younger widows; for when they have begun to grow wanton against Christ, they desire to marry, ^{5:12} having condemnation because they have cast off their first faith."
+If a younger lady enters this order of widows and takes a vow to serve the Lord full-time - what happens later on when she gets the urge to remarry?
+Suddenly she's forced to choose between serving Jesus and following the natural and healthy desire of being a wife.
 A younger gal should be free to remarry.

-When people come to the church for help they're usually desperate, and without realizing it, we can create in them an unhealthy dependence on us.
+When people come to the church for help, they're usually desperate, and without realizing it, we can create in them an unhealthy dependence on us.
 Rather than the church throwing money at every situation, sometimes it's best for us to sit tight, and be patient, and wait on God to work it out some other way.

 I remember a single lady in our church who told me the sad story of loaning her friend \$400.
 The friend never paid her back.
 Now she didn't have the money to return home for the holidays.
 I thought about just giving her the money, but the Lord checked my heart.

-We prayed together and trusted God to provide.
+We prayed together that night and trusted God to provide.

 The next week she called and said she'd received an unexpected \$400 in the mail.
-God had supernaturally provided her need.
-And seeing God work a miracle did more for her faith than if the church had cut a check.
+God had supernaturally provided.
+And seeing God work a miracle did far more for her faith than if the church had just cut a check.

 The fifth benevolence principle is make sure your help is not a further temptation.
-Verse 13, "And besides they learn to be idle, wandering about from house to house, and not only idle but also gossips and busybodies, saying things which they ought not."

-Rather than fill her hours with meaningful service, a younger lady who lacks the spiritual maturity of the true widows, might just end up with idle time on her hands.
+Verse 13, ^{5:13} "And besides they learn to be idle, wandering about from house to house, and not only idle but also gossips and busybodies, saying things which they ought not."
+Rather than fill her hours with meaningful service, a younger lady who lacks the spiritual maturity of the true widows might just end up with idle time on her hands.

-By us taking care of her physical needs, rather than her serving the Lord with her time and effort, we turned her into a soap opera addict, or gossip, or spoiled brat.

-Our benevolence played right into the devil's hands.
+By us taking care of her physical needs rather than her trusting God and figuring it out, we could turn her into a soap opera addict or an irresponsible busybody.
+Our benevolence could play right into Satan's hands.

 This is why our church rarely gives out cash.

-We might write a check to the power company, or a landlord, or hand out grocery coupons - but not cash.
+Some folks can't handle \$500 cash.
+It never gets to their landlord and ends up fueling an addiction.
+That's why we might write a check to the power company, or a landlord, or hand out grocery coupons - but never cash.
 We don't want to add to a person's temptation.

-Some people can't handle \$500 cash.
-It never gets to their landlord, and ends up fueling an addiction.

-Which brings up a sixth principle; look for long term solutions to situations.
-Verse 14, "Therefore I desire that the younger widows marry, bear children, manage the house, give no opportunity to the adversary to speak reproachfully.
-For some have already turned aside after Satan..."
+This brings up a sixth principle; look for long term solutions to situations.
+Verse 14, ^{5:14} "Therefore I desire that the younger widows marry, bear children, manage the house, give no opportunity to the adversary to speak reproachfully. ^{5:15} For some have already turned aside after Satan..."
 So we help a younger widow for the moment, are we able to support her forever?
 No!

-The longer term solution is for her to start a career, or remarry a godly man.
+The longer term solution is for her to start a career or remarry a godly man.
 Of course, we don't want her to grab the first guy who comes along, but she needs to be willing to trust God for the grace to start over.